 Early Life

 Philip Hampson Knight was born on February 24, 1938, in Portland, Oregon.
-He grew up in the Eastmoreland neighborhood and attended Cleveland High School.
-Knight earned a business degree from the University of Oregon in 1959.
-He was a middle-distance runner on the track team, coached by Bill Bowerman, who would later become his business partner.
-Knight also served in the Army Reserve and was a "Distinguished Military Graduate" in 1959.
+His father, William W. Knight, was a lawyer turned newspaper publisher.
+Knight grew up in the Eastmoreland neighborhood and attended Cleveland High School.
+He developed an early interest in running.
+He earned a business degree from the University of Oregon in 1959.

 Rise to Success